 10:30 am End of morning session

 12:00 pm – 3:00 pm Workshop Presentation:

 “Evidence for IV fluid administration and/or need for IV access of patients by athletic trainers in clinical setting”

-Eric J. Fuchs, ATC, AEMT, Chair Department of Exercise and Sport Science, Eastern Kentucky University
+Eric J. Fuchs, DA, ATC, AEMT, Chair Department of Exercise and Sport Science, Eastern Kentucky University

 Abstract Description of Presentation:

 This presentation will present the Evidence for IV fluid administration and/or need for IV access of patients by athletic trainers in clinical setting.
 The presentation will review current evidence in the literature supporting initiation of IV fluid or access by athletic trainers.
 The presentation will discuss implementation of IV access in clinical setting including review of state practice act, development of protocols and proper handling of IV medications in the AT facility.

 A review of equipment, supplies and types of IV fluids needed for initiation of IV access or fluid administration will be presented.
 The IV skills Lab, will provide hands on experience in establishing IV access using simulation arms for providers to become proficient at intravenous access.
 In the lab participants will also learn how to properly identify and select a vein for IV access.
 Participants will also be taught and provided opportunity for preparing an IV Bag and line for fluid administration or “Spiking a Bag” to learn how to set-up the IV fluid prior to administration.

 This presentation is designed to teach the new CAATE 2020 Standard skills regarding IV fluid administration and IV Access are currently being taught in some CAATE Programs and will be taught as part of AT education in all programs starting in 2020.
 This provides and opportunity for AT’s up-skill there current clinical practice to the new standards.